RichardAsencio/1000-Days-Of-Code/LOG.md

 8. started a new project that will be based on learning web responsive design, to use media queries and lots of flexbox
 9. did media queries for desktop view, tablet view and mobile view
-10. add property "display:none" to turn on and off certain elements,depending on the view
-11. work with images pixel densitty, ratio or DPPX (dots per pixel) and how it affects the different web resposive views
+10. add property "display:none" to turn on and off certain elements,depending on the view work with images pixel densitty, ratio or DPPX (dots per pixel) and how it affects the different web responsive views
-12. img tag with sourceset
+11. did img tag with sourceset

 * to keep in mind take a look at the list of courses at the bottom of my [Pending](PENDING.md)